amombofortune/Pothole-Image-Classification/README.md

 1. Download the required Python libraries

-TensorFlow, Keras, Flask, Pandas, Numpy in a virtual environment.
+TensorFlow, Keras, Flask, Pandas, Numpy, Webbrowser, PIL in a virtual environment.

 2. Run the code